Skip to main content

 Meloxicam alternatives for cats

-Although meloxicam is FDA-approved as a single-dose injection for cats before surgery, veterinarians have a safer choice for multiple days of therapy: Onsior (robenacoxib).
-This NSAID is administered as a single tablet or injection before surgery, and then the cat is sent home with more tablets for a maximum of three doses over three days.
+Although meloxicam is FDA-approved as a single-dose injection for cats before surgery, veterinarians have a safer choice for multiple days of NSAID therapy: Onsior (robenacoxib).
+This NSAID is administered as a single tablet or injection before surgery, and the cat is then sent home with additional tablets for up to three doses over three days.
+However, ISFM and AAFP guidelines consider robenacoxib safe for long-term use at low doses.

 In addition, postsurgical pain can vary widely among cats.
 Some cats may need more pain relief than others, so doses or therapies may need to be modified in the days following surgery.
-Cat owners should be aware of the clinical signs of pain and distress in a cat and contact the veterinarian if the cat is not responding well to the drugs or therapies.
+Cat owners should be aware of the clinical signs of pain and distress in cats and contact a veterinarian if the cat is not responding well to drugs or therapies.

 Alternative pain relief therapies that don’t involve drugs include: